Grace

 where we do the bulk of our complaining.

-It’s terrible, to want something so unpredictable -
+It’s terrible, to want something so unpredictable,

-it’s as if she comes only when she’s bored.
+as if she comes only when she’s bored.

-But, he reminds me, we’ve sworn to stop resisting the
+But, he reminds me, we’ve sworn to stop resisting

-zillion variables beyond our control, since we quickly tire
+the zillion variables beyond our control,

-of our own voice, so let this lamentation be lightened
+so let this lamentation be lightened by a joke:

-by a joke: “What is the Left’s favorite snack?”
+“What is the Left’s favorite snack?”

 But I’m in no mood since I’ve lost a thumb to the